How orthodontic treatment works

 For most of our patients here at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry in La Jolla, achieving a healthy, beautiful smile is the reason for receiving orthodontic care.
 If you're self-conscious about your smile, straightening your teeth with braces or aligners will greatly improve the way you look and feel.

 We all have a family dentist who we see regularly for check-ups (and if you don’t, you should!).
 Your dentist plays an important role in your oral health and wellbeing.
 At every check-up, your dentist will be monitoring your teeth, looking out for any cavities, signs of gum disease or general wear and tear.

 What is an orthodontist and how does orthodontic treatment work?

 An orthodontist also has a dental qualification but has completed specialist postgraduate study and training in the field of orthodontics.
 They are now qualified to straighten your teeth and correct the alignment of your jaws using a range of orthodontic treatments and techniques.

-At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, we work closely with all our patients’ dentists to achieve the very best results.
+Every member of our team works closely with our patients’ dentists to achieve the very best results.